chrissxYT/i3buntu/README.md

 # Requirements
-* A version of Ubuntu Minimal (19.04 recommended, later ones should work, too).
+* A version of Ubuntu Minimal (19.04 recommended, later ones may work, too).
 The latest version is to be located [here](https://ubuntu.com/download/desktop).
 * An internet connection.

 # Installation